 Get started today!

 - Application requirements: Online application, transcripts, minimum GPA of 2.75

 - Course Requirements: 4 courses (12credits)

-- Typical Course Load: Fall (1 online course), Spring (1 online courses), Summer (2 face-to-face courses) which allows candidates to complete the program in two years (two falls, two springs and one summer).
+- Typical Course Load: Fall (1 online course), Spring (1 online courses), Summer (2 face-to-face courses) which allows candidates to complete the program in one year.

 - Time to Completion: 1 year